Close

 Marriage length

-Courts require marriages to last for at least 10 years (with one important exception) before issuing spousal maintenance.
+Texas courts usually require marriages to last for at least 10 years before issuing spousal maintenance.
 If you haven't spent a decade together, you are unlikely to receive spousal maintenance payments upon divorce.
+(An exception exists in the case of spousal abuse, which we address in the next section.)

-If you spent longer than 10 years together, however, the court looks at whether one partner may have sacrificed their education, career, or other opportunities to support the other.
+If you spent longer than 10 years together, the court will look at whether one partner may have sacrificed their education, career, or other opportunities to support the other.
 That could translate to a bigger payment.

 Relationship quality

-If your spouse was convicted of a violent offense against you or your children within two years of filing for divorce, your marriage length no longer matters.
+If your spouse was convicted of a violent offense against you or your children within two years of filing for divorce, your marriage length no longer matters to the court when determining eligibility for support payments.
 You are entitled to payments from your spouse, and you aren't required to prove you're looking for work to keep receiving those payments.

 Earning potential